Building Code - Interpreting Building Code

 Carbon monoxide detectors are required.

-It is best to buy smoke alarms that have build in CO detection capability.
+It is best to buy smoke alarms that have built in CO detection capability.

 Fire sprinkler systems are required by international building code in all houses after Jan 1st 2011, but local jurisdictions will likely soften the requirement in their particular area.